onuralpszr/onuralpszr/README.md

 ## Current project(s) I'm working/worked on

 - [Ultralytics](https://github.com/ultralytics/ultralytics)
+- [Ultralytics Inference](https://github.com/ultralytics/inference) - 🦀 Ultralytics YOLO Rust Inference: High-performance YOLO inference library written in Rust.
+This library provides a fast, safe, and efficient interface for running YOLO models using ONNX Runtime, with an API designed to match the Ultralytics Python package.
+(Main Maintainer)
 - [TrackForge](https://github.com/onuralpszr/trackforge) - A unified, high-performance computer vision tracking library, implemented in Rust and exposed as a Python package.
 It provides state-of-the-art tracking algorithms like ByteTrack and DeepSORT, optimized for speed and ease of use in both Rust and Python environments.
 - [ExecuTorch](https://github.com/pytorch/executorch)
 - [Yolo-World](https://github.com/AILab-CVC/YOLO-World)